-When you receive services from Plan providers, you will not have to submit claims or pay bills.
-You pay only the copayments and coinsurance described in this brochure.
-When you receive emergency services, or services related to accidental injury to teeth from non-Plan providers, you may have to submit claims.
+When you receive services from Plan providers, you will not have to submit claim forms or pay bills.
+You pay only the copayments, coinsurance, and deductibles described in this brochure.
+When you receive emergency services from non-Plan providers, you may have to submit claim forms.